dqops/dqo/docs/examples/data-completeness/number-of-null-values.md

 3. Select the **Monitoring Checks** tab.

     In this tab you can find a list of data quality checks.
-On **Monitoring** section, there is also a second tab [Basic data statistics](../../working-with-dqo/basic-data-statistics/basic-data-statistics.md) that allows you to collect summary information about your tables and columns.

 4. Run the enabled check using the **Run check** button.